ilazaric/ALL/README.md

 unfortunately
 kinda like having files in cwd

+^ currently only artifacts are executables, and they are placed alongside .cpp

 so i want .ivl files
 if root/.ivl and root/subdir/.ivl , it should load them in that order what would they contain?